Understanding the relationship between migraine and mental health

 Migraine is linked to both depression and anxiety.
 In fact, people with migraine are about five times more likely to develop depression than someone without migraine, according to Dawn Buse, PhD, the director of behavioral medicine at the Montefiore Headache Center and an associate professor in the Department of Neurology at Albert Einstein College of Medicine in New York.

-“It’s also very logical when you’re living with a chronic disease like migraine, which is affecting your life in such a big way, that you’re going to feel sad, and down, and frustrated about how it’s affecting your life,” she says.
+“It’s very logical when you’re living with a chronic disease like migraine, which is affecting your life in such a big way, that you’re going to feel sad, down and frustrated about how it’s affecting your life,” she says.

 Buse says that about 20% of people with episodic migraine—headaches on 14 or fewer days per month—may also have depression, and that number goes up as the number of headache attack days per month increases.
-Similarly, about 20% of people with episodic migraine have anxiety.
-Between 30% and 50% of people with chronic migraine also have anxiety.
+Similarly, about 20% of people with episodic migraine have anxiety, and between 30% and 50% of people with chronic migraine also have anxiety.